 The researchers evaluated the clinical trials of antiretroviral drugs (from any stage) that were published in eight major medical journals.
-In order to examine evolution over time, three time periods have been selected: 1994-1997, 2001-2004, and 2008-2011.
+In order to examine evolution over time, three time periods were selected: 1994-1997, 2001-2004, and 2008-2011.

-In 387 studies with separate 95,305 participants, only 23% of the participants were female.
+In 387 separate studies with 95,305 participants, only 23% of the participants were female.
 The mean proportion in each individual study was 19%.
-The average improved over time - from 9% in the mid-nineties to 22% more recently.
+The average has improved over time - from 9% in the mid-nineties to 22% more recently.

 Research conducted in higher income countries has a smaller number of female subjects as well as female gender involved in these studies.

 The researchers also examined 53 clinical trials of vaccines for HIV prevention.
 An average of 38% of the participants were women.
-However in 104 studies work towards a cure for HIV, the average female participation rate was only 11%, with more than a quarter of non-recruitment studies of women at all despite both sexes being eligible.
+However in 104 studies work towards a cure for HIV, the average female participation rate was only 11%, with more than a quarter of studies not recruiting women at all despite both sexes being eligible.

 "Our study showed a persistent underrepresentation of women in HIV clinical trials," the authors write.
 "Only with sufficient knowledge of sex and gender, differences and similarities can evidence-based treatment, prevention, care and delivery be delivered to both men and women living with or at risk for HIV in a optimal way."

-They note barriers that limit women's participation in studies - safety concerns especially in relation to unborn children, requirements for contraceptive use while taking part in the study, the need to care for the family and to take care of responsibilities honoring time commitments is challenging, and socioeconomic inequalities, as well as important, low schooling and lack of understanding of what the studies represent.
+They note barriers that limit women's participation in studies - safety concerns especially regarding unborn children, requirements for contraceptive use while taking part in the study, the need to take care of the family and take care of responsibilities honoring time commitments is challenging, and socioeconomic inequalities, as well as important, low schooling and lack of understanding of what the studies represent.

-The authors also point to a Phase III clinical trial in the United States that was defined to address these barriers, where 67% of the participants were women (mainly women of color).
-Clinics with large numbers of female patients (mainly in the deep south) were selected as study sites, even if they had less experience of performing clinical trials; study sites had quotas requiring more female subjects than male participants; an experienced patient lawyer worked with clinics on personalized recruitment strategies; awareness activities were conducted; community groups were contracted with the reimbursement of transportation costs and host was publicized and registration criteria; were ample.
+The authors also point to a Phase III clinical trial in the United States that has been defined to address these barriers, where 67% of the participants were women (mainly women of color).
+Clinics with a large number of female patients (mainly in the deep South) were selected as study sites, even if they had less experience of performing clinical trials; study sites had quotas requiring more female subjects than male participants; an experienced patient lawyer worked with clinics on personalized recruitment strategies; awareness activities were conducted; community groups were contracted with the reimbursement of transportation costs and host was publicized and registration criteria; were ample.